pammacdotnet/TypstPaper/paper.typ

 Typst employs three distinct syntactical modes: markup, math, and code.
 By default, a `.typ` document operates in _markup mode_, which handles standard text formatting. _Math mode_ enables the composition of mathematical expressions, while _code mode_ provides access to Typst's scripting capabilities for dynamic content generation.
 Transitions between these modes are governed by specific markers (@tab:modes).

+// This table does not show the transitions between modes, like in a matrix.
 #figure(
   placement: none,
   table(